About World NTD Day

-World NTD Day will bring together civil society advocates, community leaders, global health experts and policymakers working across the diverse NTD landscape, and unify partners behind our common goal: to #BeatNTDs.
+World NTD Day brought together civil society advocates, community leaders, global health experts and policymakers working across the diverse NTD landscape, and unify partners behind our common goal: to #BeatNTDs.
 For good.
 For all.

 - 30 January is the anniversary of the landmark 2012 London Declaration on NTDs, which unified partners across sectors, countries and disease communities to push for greater investment and action on NTDs.
-World NTD Day will not only honor this incredible show of support, but inspire and rally partners each and every year behind the fight to #BeatNTDs.
+World NTD Day not only honored this incredible show of support, but will inspire and rally partners each and every year behind the fight to #BeatNTDs.

 Who is Supporting World NTD Day?

-More than 240 partners from around the globe and across sectors have committed to celebrate the first-ever World NTD Day—you can join them here.
+More than 350 partners from around the globe and across sectors committed to celebrate the first-ever World NTD Day—you can see the full list of partners here.